julzaza/wildwitchherbs/_posts/2025-07-03-witch-garden.md

 - They heal **and** harm, depending on the dose.
 - They have long-standing use in **folk medicine** or **ritual**.
 - They’re often overlooked or feared by outsiders.
 - And they demand respect.
-Not just admiration — *relationship*.
+Not just admiration, but a *relationship*.

 ---